 Crews must have an SD 100 parking pass to access crew accessible aid stations.
 These will not be distributed with the race packet.
-These will be distributed to the crews directly at the start-finish line after the crew/pacer briefing Immediately following the start, approximately 6:05 AM on Friday.
+These will be distributed to the crews directly at the start-finish line after the crew/pacer briefing Immediately following the start, approximately 6:10 AM on Friday.
 If your crew cannot pick up their parking pass at this time, they MUST contact the race directors to arrange their parking pass.
-Anyone found to be crewing without a parking pass will result in an immediate disgualification for their runner.
+Anyone found to be crewing without a parking pass will result in an immediate disqualification for their runner.
 We hate to be jerks about this, but crew and spectator parking and interaction with the public and aid station personnel is the number one threat to the permit of the race, and crews are the number one violator of race, forest service, and state park rules, so we want to ensure that there can be no question about what the rules are and what is expected of you as crews.
 It will still be lots of "fun", we promise!
 We just want to make sure we are all on the same page as it is critical to the race's continued existence.

-- Crews are allowed to meet runners at the following designated aid stations: Lake Cuyamaca (start), Green Valley, Sweetwater, Penny Pines 1, Meadows, Red Tail Roost, Pioneer Mail, and Sunrise. - 2.
-Crews at Green Valley will not go to the aid station itself but rather to the Arroyo Seco picnic area, where you can crew your runner.
-Signs will direct you where to go.
-Parking is relatively limited, so please be realistic as to when you should arrive (it is almost 30 miles for the runners from the start to the crew area).
+- Crews are allowed to meet runners at the following designated aid stations: Lake Cuyamaca (start), Green Valley, Sweetwater, Meadows, Red Tail Roost, Pioneer Mail, and Sunrise. - 2.
+Crews at Green Valley will be instructed where to park when they enter.
+Please obey the instructions of the parking marshal.
+The aid station itself is located at the Arroyo Seco picnic area, where you can crew your runner.
+Because parking is relatively limited, please be realistic as to when you should arrive (it is almost

+30 miles for the runners from the start to the crew area).
+Please don't get there super early and clog our station.
+We will have runner tracking this year, so if you are somewhere with cell coverage, you will be able to see exactly where your runner is and plan appropriately.
+You may have to walk up to half a mile to crew, so plan footwear and gear appropriately.
 It is essential you be polite and help each other to make it work.
-If this unsupervised crewing blows up in our faces, it will mean that the first crew access in future years will be at Sweetwater, 40 miles into the race, so please be considerate of future runners and play nice!
+If this blows up in our faces like last year, it will mean that the first crew access in future years will be at Sweetwater, 40 miles into the race, so please be considerate of future runners and play nice!

 - 3. Crews who stop to meet their runner at other than crew access aid stations jeopardize time penalties or disqualification of their runner. - 4.
 Crews must obey all parking restrictions and are required to have an SD 100 parking pass displayed in their vehicle windshield.
-In addition, there are parking fees in both Cuyamaca Rancho State Park (Sunrise, Green Valley, Sweetwater) and for parking in the Cleveland National Forest (Pioneer Mail, Penny Pines, Red Tailed Roost, and Meadows).
-Day Adventure Passes can be purchased in Pine Valley at the Market, at the Mt Laguna General Store, or Mt Laguna Visitor Center for \$5.00.
-There is a QR code for parking at the Cuyamaca State Park lots and also on the Yodel App.
+In addition, there are parking fees in both Cuyamaca Rancho State Park (Sunrise, Green Valley, Sweetwater) and for parking in the Cleveland National Forest (Pioneer Mail, Red Tailed Roost, and Meadows).
+Day Adventure Passes for the national forest can be purchased in Pine Valley at the Market, at the Mt Laguna General Store, or Mt Laguna Visitor Center for \$5.00.
+For the state park, there is an electronic parking machine at Paso Picacho or Green Valley or \$10 in cash at Sweetwater.